-If you’re interested in a career path such as advertising, marketing or journalism, then you might wonder what you will study in an online bachelor’s degree in communications program.
-These programs are just as rigorous as their on-campus counterparts and include required coursework and optional specialized studies that help students develop strong skills in:
+Are you interested in a career path such as advertising, marketing or journalism?
+Then you might wonder what you will study in an online bachelor’s degree in communications program.
+These programs are just as rigorous as their on-campus counterparts.
+They include required coursework and optional specialized studies that help you develop strong skills in:

 Core Coursework in Communications

 In just about any program of study, you will need to complete required classes, or core courses, to make sure that you grasp the fundamentals of the field.
 The coursework you will study in an online bachelor’s degree in communications program helps you learn to:

 According to U.S. News & World Report the typical online communications program includes mandatory classes in:

 - media writing